OOPS Encapsulation

 How to introduce Encapsulation?

 How to fix the above violation?
 Let's try to introduce Encapsulation in class Square such that it will not allow us to violate the invariant.
-To prevent instances of this class from entring invalid state, we can add a Guard Clause in this class's constructor.
+To prevent instances of this class from entering invalid state, we can add a Guard Clause in this class's constructor.
 With this check we can throw an exception when a Square is created with incorrect number of edges.
 This version of class is now properly Encapsulated because it protects itself from having fewer or more than 4 edges.

 Summary

 In this post, we learn't what is encapsulation in oops and the principle behind it.
 Encapsulation is the act of protecting data integrity.
 A class is properly Encapsulated when its internal data cannot be set to invalid or inconsistent state.
 The conditions that define the class state as valid are called invariants and must be held true at all the times.
 The two techniques that help to achieve Encapsulation are Information hiding and Bundling data and operations together.
-The purpose of Encapsulation is to reduce the metal burden required to maintain data consistency.
+The purpose of Encapsulation is to reduce the mental burden required to maintain data consistency.
 Encapsulation and Abstraction are highly interconnected but still have a different principle.
 In our next article we'll learn what is abstraction.